-No further information was required or identified for the purpose of refining the dietary exposure estimates for this application.
+No further information was required or identified for the purpose of refining the dietary exposure estimates for this Application.
+The Application did not contain additional consumption data to refine the dietary modelling.

 Population groups assessed

 The dietary exposure assessment was conducted for both Australian and New Zealand populations.
 An assessment was conducted for the whole population (aged 2 years and above for Australia; 15 years and above for New Zealand), toddlers (2-4 years for Australia), primary school aged children (5-12 years for Australia), and teenagers (13-19 years for Australia; 15-19 years for New Zealand).
 Dietary exposure assessments were conducted for the whole population as a proxy for lifetime exposure.
 Children were examined separately because they generally have higher exposures due to their smaller body weight, and they consume more food per kilogram of body weight compared to adults.
 They also consume a significant proportion of the food types that can contain ISP, such as ice cream and thick shakes.
 For children aged 5-12 years, 41% of those surveyed in the 1995 NNS consumed ice cream or edible ice products on the day of the survey.
 This was the highest proportion of consumers to respondents for all of the population groups examined.
 For further details see Table A1.1 of Appendix 1.
 It is important to note that, while children aged 2-4 years, 5-12 years, 13-19 years in Australia and 15-19 years in New Zealand have been assessed as separate groups, these groups have also been included in the whole population's dietary exposure assessment.